lupyuen/lupyuen.github.io/src/wisgate.md

 LoRaMacRegion_t g_CurrentRegion = LORAMAC_REGION_AS923;
 ```

-Before sending a LoRaWAN Packet to WisGate, we shall join our LoRaWAN Device to the LoRaWAN Network with __Over-The-Air Activation (OTAA)__...
+Before sending a LoRaWAN Data Packet to WisGate, we shall join our LoRaWAN Device to the LoRaWAN Network with __Over-The-Air Activation (OTAA)__...

 ```c
 //  Set to true to select Over-The-Air Activation